heribellaco/creative/content/portfolio/work2.md

 weight = 1
 +++

-Explore the enchanting world of guitar music with this ballad, set against the backdrop of Tokyo's Akihabara station; the hub of anime culture.
+Explore the enchanting world of music with this song, set against the backdrop of Tokyo's Akihabara station; the hub of anime culture.

 <!--more-->